-Invention is an inventor’s idea that is poured in any activity of solving a specific problem in the field of technology either in the form of a product or process, or an improvement and development of a product or a process.
+Invention means an idea of an inventor embodied into a specific problem solving activity in the field of technology in the form of product or process, or refining and developing product or process.

-Inventor is a person or several persons acting together implementing an idea poured in an activity resulting in an invention.
+Inventor means the person or persons collectively executing an idea in an activity to produce an Invention.

 Patent applicant is an inventor or other party as a recipient of an invention, by means of an assignment, who is applying for a patent to have protection against an invention.